ahnafarafat/Job-Finder/README.md

 ## 📍 Project Status

 🚧 **Currently in the Deployment Stage**
-✅ Core features are fully functional (admin login, job creation/deletion, job dashboard) 🐞 Bug-fixing and server configuration are in progress for production deployment (Render)
+✅ Core features are fully functional (admin login, job creation, job dashboard) 🐞 Bug-fixing and server configuration are in progress for production deployment (Render)

 ---